stuartlynne/racedb_qlmux/racedb_ssh/README.md

 ## Printer Configuration in RaceDB

-*RaceDB* needs to be configured to send print data to the qlmux_proxy application.
-This is done by configuring the LP print command in Systeminfo->Printer Configuration.
+*RaceDB* needs to be configured to send print data to the qlmux\_proxy application.
+This is done by configuring the LP print command in Systeminfo\->Printer Configuration.

-A simple *lpr* script is installed that uses ssh to send the print data to the qlmux_proxy container.
+A simple *lpr* script is installed that uses ssh to send the print data to the qlmux\_proxy container.
 ```
 #!/bin/sh
 ssh -p 9122 -o StrictHostKeyChecking=no racedb@172.17.0.1 qllabels ${1}